-We have tested over 70 Nike running shoes in our lab to help you narrow down the choices.
+We have reviewed nearly 200 Nike running shoes to help you narrow down the choices.
 If you are easily satisfied with the best, here are our top picks in different categories.

 And if you’d like to learn more about various Nike collections, skip to our guide below the shoe reviews.